 Favorite Books About Chinese New Year and Culture

-Don’t forget to read about Chinese New Year and get to know about traditions in China through favorite picture and chapter books!
-Here are some of ours!
+Don’t forget to read about Chinese New Year and get to know about AANPHI culture, history, and traditions through picture and chapter books!
+Here are some of our favorites!

 Picture and Board Books for the Youngest Readers: